alterthefuture/buyerbot/README.md

 # buyerbot
-buyerbot - made by ritz#8888
+buyerbot - made by playedyabtch

 Simple buyer bot where you can buy stuff and redeem keys.
 Not the best but it's a good starting point for someone.